 Morocco World News is the largest, independent, English-speaking local newsroom in Morocco.
 I spent my semester abroad from Elon University's School of Communications in Rabat as part of a Field Studies in Journalism and New Media program, where I got to intern at Morocco World News as a news correspondent and staff photographer.

 During this internship, I produced over 40 articles spanning breaking news and in-depth features.
 Additionally, I took photos for the majority of these stories, as well stories written by my colleagues.
 More than 100 of my images were published by the end of my internship.

 Thousands of the Morocco's teachers rocked the country's education system by striking and protesting for job stability, increased pay, promotions, health care and pensions.
 The coverage below follows the movement over the course of nearly three months:

 Story I: Two protests take place in Rabat on International Women's Day

-Story III: Moroccan teachers march into April, making 3 months of demonstrations
+Story III: Moroccan teachers march into April, making 3 months of protests

 Pope Francis starts 2-day visit in Morocco to boost interfaith dialogue

-Rabat — Under the cover of surrounding buildings, dozens of people lined the streets to welcome Pope Francis to Morocco, whose two-day visit will focus on interfaith dialogue and issues of migration...
-Click here to read more and here to see the rest of my pope coverage.
+RABAT — Under the cover of surrounding buildings, dozens of people lined the streets of Rabat to welcome Pope Francis to Morocco, whose two-day visit will focus on interfaith dialogue and issues of migration...